-One of the most popular reasons people become travel nurses is being able to move around from city to city every 13-weeks.
+Aside from the staffing shortage, one of the most popular reasons people become travel nurses is being able to move around from city to city every 13-weeks.
 But what happens when these start to feel like short-term assignments and 13-weeks isn’t enough?
-Perhaps you really like your typical day, your manager, the unit is friendly, and you have fallen in love with the city.
-If you are wondering, “How long are travel nursing assignments?”, you have come to the right place.
-This article will cover how long a travel nurse can stay in one place.
+Perhaps you really like your manager, the unit is friendly, you have fallen in love with the city, and you haven’t experienced any nurse burnout.
+If you are wondering, “How long are travel nursing assignments?” or “How long can a travel nurse stay in one place?”, you have come to the right place.
+This article will discuss in greater depth how long traveling nurses stay in one place.

-How Long Can a Travel Nurse Stay in One Location?
+How Long Can a Travel Nurse Stay in One State?

-If you are able to extend your current contract, you may be wondering how long you can extend.
-Overall, a travel nurse can take travel contracts in the same area or at the same facility or place for 12 months.
-This means you can extend your job at the facility you’re currently on contract with for an additional 39 weeks or up until the year mark of your first contracted day.
-If you decide to extend your contract, make sure any new travel expenses are covered.
+If you are able to extend your current travel nurse contract length at your hospital, you may be wondering how long you can extend.
+Overall, a traveling nurse can take travel contracts in the same area or at the same healthcare facility for 12 months.
+This means you can extend your travel nursing job at the healthcare facility you’re currently on contract with for an additional 39 weeks or up until the year mark of your first contracted day.
+If you decide to extend your travel contract as a registered nurse, make sure any new travel expenses are covered.

 How Does This Impact Your Taxes?

 Great question!
 Taxes are inherently complicated.
-It’s always best to seek tax advice from certified tax professionals.
-You can also ask your ask travel nursing agency how they assist travelers in maintaining tax compliance.
+It’s always best to seek tax advice from certified tax professionals when it comes to your travel nursing profession.
+You can also ask your travel nursing agency how they assist travelers in maintaining tax compliance.

 The biggest thing for all types of travel nurses to remember is the need to have a permanent tax home.
 The only way you can reap the benefits of the untaxed portion of your income is to have a tax home.
 But what does having a permanent tax home mean?

-Essentially there are rules outlined by the IRS that you must follow to prove your tax home.
+Essentially there are rules outlined by the IRS that you must follow to prove your tax home, even when taking a travel nursing job.
 Things like, perform a portion of your business in the vicinity of your home and use that home for lodging while doing business in the area.
-To prove that you have a tax home, you must incur a living expense (mortgage, rent, utilities, etc.) at your home.
-Having a permanent tax home allows you to reap the benefits of on-taxed reimbursements such as per diems, housing stipend, or travel reimbursements.
+To prove that you have a tax home, you must incur a living expense (mortgage, housing rent, utilities, etc.) at your home.
+Having a permanent tax home allows you to reap the benefits of on-taxed reimbursements such as per diems, travel nurse housing stipends, or travel reimbursements.

 For a thorough breakdown, check out NATHO’s most recent travel tax FAQs.